8 Considerations When Determining Questionnaire Length

 The frequency of employee surveys should also take into account the current climate inside your organization and beyond.
 Sentiment around the pandemic is an obvious case in point.
 Opinion polls tell us employee engagement gained traction.
 When people were suddenly thrown into a remote work-world, organizations had to figure out how to keep in touch.
 Frequent surveys took on heightened value.

-6. Mix up your surveys
+6. Mix up your employee surveys

 If you decide to deploy frequent surveys, ask different questions.